The Bankrate promise

-The leasing company will tell you how many payments the lease includes, how much each payment will be and when the payments are due.
+The leasing company will tell you how many payments the lease includes, how much each will be and when they are due.
 The most common lease terms are 24, 36, 48 and 60 months — but you may also find odd terms, like 39 months.
 Some odd-month deals may be designed to confuse you.

 When looking through the lease options, remember that a longer lease offers lower monthly payments, but you will pay more overall.

 3. What type of lease am I signing, and what happens after it ends?